THE SCOURGE OF AI DECEPTION

 Thank you to Ryan Church for the above.
 Sent to him by Google after he lodged a complaint about the contents of ‘The Covens’ website.

 Despite the horrendous abuse and harassment, there were a few moments of hilarity.
 I suspect that most right-minded people would find the following both hilarious and pitiful in equal measure, if only for the rank stupidity of the perpetrator.
 It would involve Mr. Y attempting to take the public for fools by posting a yarn on his website about a British Gas engineer who had, purportedly, visited Tina’s parent’s home to carry out work on their central heating boiler (this despite the fact that her parents home is heated solely by electricality!).
-By an absolutely mind-boggling quirk of fate this engineer, it was claimed, was also a card-carrying member of ‘The Coven’!
+By an absolutely mind-boggling quirk of fate this engineer, it was claimed, happened to be a card-carrying member of ‘The Coven’!
 The odds of this happening must have been, well, astronomical!

 Do you think these bullies will have moved on to someone else by now?